2022 United States House of Representatives elections in Indiana: District 2

-The 2nd district is located in north central Indiana taking in Michiana, including South Bend, Mishawaka, and Elkhart.
+The 2nd district is located in north central Indiana, taking in Michiana, including South Bend, Mishawaka, and Elkhart.
 The incumbent was Republican Jackie Walorski, who was re-elected with 61.5% of the vote in 2020.
-Walorski was killed in a car crash on August 3, 2022, which also killed two members of her staff, Emma Thomson and Zach Potts.
-In accordance with Indiana law, a special election is set to be held in order to fill the vacancy.
-This election was under the new district lines as the congressional district boundaries set in the 2020 redistricting cycle will go into effect on January 3, 2023, while the special election was conducted under the old district lines.
+Walorski died in a car crash on August 3, 2022, alongside three others, among them staff members Emma Thomson and Zach Potts.
+In accordance with Indiana law, a special election was set to be held in order to fill the vacancy.
+This election was under the new district lines as the congressional district boundaries set in the 2020 redistricting cycle went into effect on January 3, 2023, while the special election was conducted under the old district lines.